 If toddlers can say Tyrannosaurus Rex, they can surely learn what justification is.
 B. B. Warfiled once wrote an article called Is the Shorter Catechism Worthwhile? and shares how many have benefited from having been taught ”even with tears” the Shorter Catechism:

 How many have had occasion to “thank God for that Catechism!”
 Did anyone ever know a really devout man who regretted having been taught the Shorter Catechism — even with tears — in his youth?
 How its forms of sound words come reverberating back into the memory, in moments of trial and suffering, of doubt and temptation, giving direction to religious aspirations, firmness to hesitating thought, guidance to stumbling feet: and adding to our religious meditations an ever-increasing richness and depth.
 “The older I grow,” said Thomas Carlyle in his old age, “and now I stand on the brink of eternity, the more comes back to me the first sentence in the Catechism, which I learned when a child, and the fuller and deeper its meaning becomes: “What is the chief end of man?
 To glorify God and to enjoy him forever.”

-Training with catechism at home along with faithful family worship aids in the nurture of covenant children.
+Training with catechism at home along with faithful family worship aids in the nurture of covenant children It is also a fulfillment of our vows made during the baptism of our children.
 In fact, Terry L. Johnson in his book Catechizing Our Children aptly notes that, “The Shorter Catechism is best understood as a comprehensive gospel tract, designed to lead our children to Christ, and then to the life that is ours in Christ.”